-- 1. Slide the head restraint upward. - 2.
-Guide the tether strap between the head restraint holders. - 3.
-Attach the tether strap to the anchor using the hook. - 4.
+- 1. Slide the head restraint upward. - Guide the tether strap between the head restraint holders. - Attach the tether strap to the anchor using the hook. - 4.
 Push the head restraint into its lowermost position. - 5.
-Attach the tether strap to the anchor using the hook. - 6.
 Pull the retaining strap tight.